Guest post by Bruce Smith – Content editor at Fenocan. Edited by Leafwell.

 Can you take too much CBD?

-It is recommended to start small.
-Besides, before starting it is better to consult your doctor, because if you are using other medications it may cause unwanted effects, and you do not want that.
-However, starting small does not mean you will immediately feel the difference and results will not be as expected.
+It is recommended to start small with dosing CBD.
+Besides, before starting it is better to consult your doctor, because if you are using other medications CBD may cause unwanted effects.
+However, starting small does not mean you will not immediately feel the difference and results will not be as expected.
 In fact, we recommend you increase the dosage step by step until you find the perfect percentage of CBD for your body and mind.
-This kind of procedure removes the possibility to exceed the recommended dose or as professionals like to call it, the therapeutic dose.
+This procedure removes the possibility to exceed the recommended dose or as professionals like to call it, the therapeutic dose.

-It is certainly possible to take too much CBD, but thankfully this is unlikely to be deadly for many people.
+It is certainly possible to take too much CBD, but thankfully excessive CBD is unlikely to be fatal.
 Some negative effects reported include fatigue, diarrhea, drowsiness, dry mouth, anxiety and changes in appetite.
 Some have reported a more energetic or “edgy” feeling when that was not the effect desired.

 Is CBD hemp oil addictive?